intel/libvpl/doc/surface_sharing_apis_overview.md

 ### New enumerated types

 - Defines a new enum ```mfxSurfaceComponent``` to distinguish which internal surface pool frames are imported/exported to/from.
-This is required in order for oneVPL runtime to allocate and assign surfaces from the proper internal frame pool.
+This is required in order for Intel® VPL runtime to allocate and assign surfaces from the proper internal frame pool.

 ```
 /*!
 The mfxSurfaceComponent enumerator specifies the internal surface pool to use when importing surfaces. */